jsonresume/resume-schema/README.md

 ### IRC

-Everyone working on the early stages of the project should join our Freenode channel `#jsonresume`.
-You can use the web client [http://webchat.freenode.net](http://webchat.freenode.net/).
+Everyone working on the early stages of the project should join our [Gitter channel](https://gitter.im/jsonresume/public).

 ### Getting started